Scientists, engineers and architects are looking to the natural world to solve problems in their fields—and it is yielding astounding results.

 The same is true spiritually.
 Without God’s Law, man’s record is one of war, hatred, vanity, jealousy, lust and greed.
 No good thing comes from these motivations!

-Yet imagine if everyone sought out God’s Way in their lives.
-If they followed Jesus Christ’s instruction in Matthew 22:37 and Mark 12:30, the first four Commandments—love toward God—would become commonplace.
+Imagine if everyone sought out God’s Way in their lives.
+If they followed Jesus Christ’s instruction in Matthew 22:37 and Mark 12:30, the first four commandments—love toward God—would become commonplace.
 As a result, everyone would understand the Family of God and their place in it.
 There would be no other forms of religion or accompanying hatred between them.
 Foul language would never be heard again.
 People everywhere would come together in peace and safety to worship God on His chosen day.

 What if everyone kept the other six commandments and showed love toward his neighbor?
 Children would follow the rules while living with happily married, faithful parents.
 War and terrorism would be a thing of the past.
 Never again would anyone’s home be broken into, nor would we ever hear government propaganda.
 False advertising would become ancient history.
 People would be content and satisfied, never again feeling compelled to “keep up with the Jones’s.”